futurice/file-sharing/README.md

 File sharing service
 ====================

 This is a simple anonymous file sharing service.
-Users can upload files and the service automatically generates password protected ZIP file.
+User can upload any number of files and the service automatically generates password protected ZIP file.

 Background
 ----------